sideye/conspicuous_consumption/log.md

 6/6

 Overall, I've modified the code to scrape comments.
 I think the URL extension trick scrapes in exactly the first 40 comments.

 Completed:
 - Added some more data collection to current code (scraper_winputs.py): you can refer to the data_test.csv file within the outputs folder of the repo, which scraped 1 particular post with 13 comments (this one: https://www.instagram.com/p/BhJRE1PhUdf/).
 	- Factored code to scrape comments using a new function “single_post_comments”.
 Features collected for each comment are comment id, comment username, comment time, and comment text.
 Each post can be grouped by post_id to see a more coarse value of each post.
 	- Factored code to scrape post caption, with column name “CAPTION”.
 If no caption exists, “N/A” is outputted for that entry.
 	- Implemented regex to scrape hashtags and mentions (tagged users) from post caption and comments.
 However, I am not sure how to implement this into the table (see issues below), so it is currently commented out and not in practice.
-- Updated cavesduroyST current given shortcodes in the script to include the above added columns/features.
+- Updated cavesduroyST's given shortcodes using the new script to include the above added columns/features.

 Issues resolved/need to be resolved:
 - Since the output file is in CSV format, the output breaks (does not adhere to desired table format) if either the caption or comment includes a comma or new line (\n).
 Currently, I have been changing them to spaces to avoid this; tell me if you want to change it to something else.